GuidesProduct development

 Through it all, those involved in outlining goals and following through on products should keep the target customer’s needs and feedback in mind.

 Invest time and resources into understanding what your customers want and what it would take to develop a product that fulfills those needs.
-A business that can accurately predict its customers’ pain points and takes the time to develop products that make their lives easier will be poised for success in an increasingly challenging business landscape.
+A business that can accurately predict its and takes the time to develop products that make their lives easier will be poised for success in an increasingly challenging business landscape.

 Product strategy vs. product management: Skills and talents required